ctfs/write-ups-2015/asis-quals-ctf-2015/forensic/broken-heart/README.md

 Content Range: bytes 2106781 2347915 2347916
 ```

-Looks like except the first 13 bytes everything is available.
+Looks like everything - except the first 13 bytes - is available.

 First we create a file of size `2347916` using `dd`: